COVID-19 Memorial Monument of Honor, Remembrance and Resilience

-The COVID-19 Memorial Monument of Honor, Remembrance & Resilience is a public memorial under construction in the Illinois Medical District of Chicago, Illinois.
+The COVID-19 Memorial Monument of Honor, Remembrance and Resilience is a public memorial under construction in the Illinois Medical District of Chicago, Illinois.
 The monument consists of five illuminated stainless steel sculptures designed to commemorate the global impact of the COVID-19 pandemic, and honor healthcare workers and frontline workers who responded to the crisis.
-The monument is scheduled for completion in late 2025.
+The monument was scheduled for completion in late 2026, however it did not meet the schedule.

 Design

-The memorial is designated to be constructed at 2023 W. Ogden Avenue in Chicago's Near West Side, occupying a one-acre triangular plot at the intersection of West Ogden Avenue, South Damen Avenue, and West Polk Street.
+The memorial is designated to be constructed at 2023 West Ogden Avenue in Chicago's Near West Side, occupying a one-acre triangular plot at the intersection of West Ogden Avenue, South Damen Avenue, and West Polk Street.
 The site lies between the John H. Stroger Jr. Hospital and the Jesse Brown VA Medical Center within the Illinois Medical District, which represents the nation's oldest and largest concentration of healthcare facilities.
-The monument will be surrounded by a newly developed green space featuring benches "for reflection, meditation and healing".
+The monument will be surrounded by a newly developed green space featuring benches.

 The monument's proposed design features five interconnected sculptures reaching 25 feet in height, crafted from stainless steel with multi-colored illumination.
 Each sculpture was designed to resemble both a dandelion puff and a SARS-CoV-2 virus particle, the former representing the pandemic's worldwide reach.

 History

 The project was first planned by the COVID-19 Monument Commission, established in 2021 by art historian Sally Metzler and operating under the Hektoen Institute of Medicine.
 After running a competition in 2023 to select the memorial's design, the commission awarded Casey Schachner, a Georgia Southern University art professor, $20,000 for her winning concept.

-The site preparation began with the demolition of the former Easter Seals building in mid-2024.
+The site preparation began with the demolition of the former Easter Seals building in mid-2025.